theIvanR/kepler-on-steroids/README.md

 ---

 ## Important Notes
+- Avoid using HP bioses, these limit to pcie gen2 and mess with inforom configuration.
 - The modded BIOS is provided in the description of this repository.
 - The original recovery **Inforom** is also included in case you need to restore.
 - Flashing a GPU BIOS always carries risk – make sure you have a backup and recovery method before proceeding.